EthanAI/ParkingGarageApp/README.md

     		Acceleration seems not useful. y is acceleration? (who knows, phone can move)

-        	+Use GPS speed to activate disactivate if no BT in car +Make dataAnalyzer count all turns for my use
+        	+Use GPS speed to activate disactivate if no BT in car Reduce distance from garage where it activates Practice plotting things on maps
+        			+Activate if within 500m of target.
+Disactivate if outside 1000m of target (only passed by) +Make dataAnalyzer count all turns for my use

+        	Does seem in garage correlates with gps (Accuracy degrades, then all stops updating) Slowing down correlates with turns, and parking.
+Speed could be very useful

 	Bugs:
 		GraphActivity freezes after long 15min+ time Sensors seem to be unaffected.
 			XWas a problem to appending final info to the front of the file Bug returned 2/28.
 Long time analyzing the completed csv?
-Threading should be applied GPS info not updating on the output.
+Threading should be applied XGPS info not updating on the output.
 Pretty sure we're listening, not getting saved?
-			We're just feeding itself its own value -_-.
+			XWe're just feeding itself its own value -_-.
-			Expand headers to have network and gps versions Store each location type in each reading
+			XExpand headers to have network and gps versions XStore each location type in each reading
-			Output both location types in toFormattedString
+			XOutput both location types in toFormattedString
-			Adjust dataAnalyzer to use the new column Eventually pick a single location as winner and discard the other one xSignal strength seems to be recording after the sensors should be turned off.
+			XAdjust dataAnalyzer to use the new column Eventually pick a single location as winner and discard the other one xSignal strength seems to be recording after the sensors should be turned off.
     	+Strange jumps sometimes
     		Maybe problems with low refresh rate?
     		Add safety override to:
     			Rate of degree change
-    			xRate of azimuth change - 20 degree max per tick (0.2 s)
+    			-Rate of azimuth change - 20 degree max per tick (0.2 s) -this causes problems, do other way